UCLOrengoGroup/cath-tools/docs/development.md

 dpkg -l | grep clang | awk '{print $2}' | xargs dpkg -L | grep analyzer
 ~~~~~

-Then substitute their locations into the following commands and then run the commands, starting in the root of the cath-tools project (with bioplib already built if you don't want errors from static analysis of bioplib):
+Then substitute their locations into the following commands and then run the commands, starting in the root of the cath-tools project:

 ~~~~~no-highlight